 User Persona Template

-Create target user profiles to better understand how to sell to them.
+Create target user profiles to better understand how to help them.

 About the User Personas template

-A user persona is a tool for representing and summarizing a target audience for your product or service that you have researched or observed.
+A User Persona template is a tool for representing and summarizing a target audience for your product or service that you have researched or observed.

 It can be difficult to figure out how to approach your target users without a complete understanding of who they are.
 You can create personas anytime you want a clearer idea of your audience, which will allow you to improve your products and services.